vSphere Trust Authority is not enabled by default. You must configure your environment for vSphere Trust Authority before you can start using it.

 - Perform encryption workflows, as in prior vSphere releases, using the vSphere Client and APIs.

-Generally, you use VMware PowerCLI to configure and manage vSphere Trust Authority, though some functionality is available in the vSphere Client.
+To configure and manage vSphere Trust Authority, you use VMware PowerCLI, though some functionality is available in the vSphere Client.

 When you configure vSphere Trust Authority, you must complete setup tasks on both the Trust Authority Cluster and the Trusted Cluster.
 Some of these tasks are order-specific.
-Use the following task sequence to configure vSphere Trust Authority.
+Use the task sequence outlined in this guide.